sarfogate/acad_web/content/publication/esf_efficacy_hpv_23/index.md

 ---
-title: "Prediction of Metastasis Event using Hierarchical Classification with Elastic Nets"
+title: "Network Harmonization of Spatial IntervalValued Data."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Alec Chu
+- Joon Song
-- Blessing I. Oloyede

 draft: false